metafacture/metafacture-core/README.md

     ```bash
     $ ./gradlew publishToMavenLocal
     ```
+   In case you are building locally from a tag and you have no signing credentials you need to `touch .temp` before `./gradlew publishToMavenLocal` otherwise it will try to build a release and break due to missing signing.

 3. Create a distribution if you need one.
 The resulting distribution can be found in `metafacture-core/metafacture-runner/build/distributions/`:
     ```bash